sundeepbassi/The-Wellbeing-Retreat/README.md

  #### Navigation

  I initially thought about having the navigation under the main heading, however I changed my mind when I watched a video by Kierstan Traboulsi from Evolve Marketing web design.
 Kierstan explained that with research and eye tracking software they have found that users eyes go to the upper top left hand side of a site and they scroll down in a F shape on the page.
-I realised for an optimum user eperience that it was best to have the Navigation at the top of the page for easier accessibilty for the user.
+I realised for an optimum user experience that it was best to have the navigation (bar) menu at the top of the page for easier accessibilty for the user.

- The navigation menu bar was set to fixed; so that it would be easier for the user to navigate throughout the site, without having to scroll up constantly.

- I also decided that I wanted to have the navigation in text form and not in a navigation bar as this may distract from the simplicity and consistency of the site.
+ I also decided that I wanted to have the navigation menu in text form and not in a navigation bar as this may distract away from the simplicity and consistency of the site.

  As the layout had been changed and the yoga and meditation information would be set next to each other, the navigation links also had to be changed.
 The meditation link was not working with this change so the best thing to do was add the id yoga to the meditation link and it worked perfectly.

- An extra link was created for the Images in the navigation menu for the user to access the images and videos.
+ A Gallery link was created in gallery.html so that the user could have access to view yoga and meditation images.
 #### No Background Image

-I checked the Code Institute recommendation to read the article in the website usersnap.
+I checked the Code Institute's recommendation to read the article in the website usersnap.
 However I decided that I did not want to put a background image on the site because I felt it may distract the user away from the purpose of the site which is to provide learning and a feeling of tranquility.

 The article stated that video, animation and hero backgrounds had become popular.
 However I think that although this may be good for some websites that it does not mean that this would be suitable for all websites.
 My argument being that every site functions differently according to the service it provides to its users.

 Therefore, The Wellbeing Retreats purpose is to provide learning and wellbeing and the simplicity in its style promotes this idea of calmness and wellbeing.
-I noticed that when I did my research on websites for yoga and meditation that although initially I did find the background images appealing however this distracted me from checking out some of the other sections on the site.
+I noticed that when I did my research on websites for yoga and meditation that although initially I did find the background images appealing however they did  distract me from checking out some of the other sections on the site.

+An example below, I liked the website OrangeYoga and I had to think about making the wellbeing site simple  for users that are beginners.

 [OrangeYoga](https://www.orangeyoga.co.uk/)